ankurrajw/Pi-Pupil-Detection/README.md

 │   │- Shell Script for project config in Pi
 │
 └───Raspberry-Pi
-│    │- Sripts used for pupil detection on Pi
+│    │- Scripts used for pupil detection on Pi
 │
 └─── Windows
 │    │- Pupil detectors and Workbench for modifying parameters for detection